Al Wakrah: Ottoman rule (1871–1916)

+19th century

 Almost immediately after Qatar succumbed to Ottoman control, Major Ömer Bey compiled a report on the major towns in the peninsula.
-The article, published in January 1872, reflected on the depopulation of Al Wakrah resulting from the war by estimating a meager population of 400, while approximating the town's fleet at 50 ships.
-A British survey conducted on the area in 1890 asserted that the town, still suffering from the effects of the 1867 war, had since been rebuilt.
-The surveyors wrote that the Al Wakrah had 12 forts, at least 1,000 inhabitants, and several boats.
-Jebel Al Wakrah, an 85-feet high rocky hill, was noted 1 mile south of the town.
+The article, published in January 1872, reflected on the depopulation of Al Wakrah resulting from the war by estimating a meager population of 400 while approximating the town's fleet at 50 ships.
+Abu Al-Qassim Munshi, a British resident in Qatar, wrote a memo regarding the districts of Qatar in 1872.
+In it, he mentions that "in the year 1218 [1803 in the Gregorian calendar], Al Wakrah was ruled by the Al-Boo-Aynain tribe", although J. G. Lorimer claims that the Al Buainain tribe migrated to Al Wakrah from Ar Ru'ays and Fuwayrit sometime after 1828.

 In 1885, a group of 100 Al Wakra natives from the Al-Buainain and Al-Jehran tribes left the town and settled at Al Ghariyah due to a dispute with Sheikh Jassim bin Mohammed Al Thani.
 A coalition, led by Mohammed bin Abdul Wahab, was formed to resist Sheikh Jassim.
-A meeting was summoned between Sheikh Jassim and Mohammed bin Abdul Wahab and the discussion was mediated by an Ottoman commander of an Al Bidda-situated gun boat.
+A meeting was summoned between Sheikh Jassim and Mohammed bin Abdul Wahab and the discussion was mediated by an Ottoman commander of an Al Bidda-situated gunboat.
 The Ottoman commander's proposal that the coalition be left alone infuriated Sheikh Jassim.
-This incited tribesmen loyal to Sheikh Jassim to attack Al Ghariyah, but they were defeated, with the Bani Hajr tribe suffering a few casualties.
+This incited tribesmen loyal to Sheikh Jassim to attack Al Ghariyah, but they were defeated, with the Bani Hajer tribe suffering a few casualties.

+In August 1887, during the Qatari–Abu Dhabi War, Sheikh Zayed bin Khalifa Al Nahyan of Abu Dhabi lodged a formal complaint with British authorities regarding a maritime incident involving Qatari vessels.
+According to Zayed's account, a baghlah originating from Al Wakrah allegedly engaged in acts of piracy.
+The vessel was reported to have first plundered a Bahraini boat in the vicinity of Ashat Island.
+Subsequently, the same vessel approached a baghlah crewed by members of the Qubaisi tribe, who were engaged in pearl diving activities.
+The report states that the Qubaisi divers, unaware of the impending threat, were caught off guard.
+The aggressors opened fire on the Qubaisi vessel, resulting in the death of a crew member identified as Ashkan.
+Zayed attributed this act of aggression to the instigation of Jassim bin Mohammed, the de facto ruler of Qatar, and Ali bin Rashid of Al Wakrah.

+A British survey conducted on the area in 1890 asserted that the town, still suffering from the effects of the 1867 war, had since been rebuilt.
+The surveyors wrote that the Al Wakrah had 12 forts, at least 1,000 inhabitants, and several boats.
+Jebel Al Wakrah, an 85 ft high rocky hill, was noted 1 mi south of the town.